havocp/xsbt-wiki/Triggered-Execution.md

 # Triggered Execution

 You can make a command run when certain files change by prefixing the command with `~`.
-This triggered execution is configured by the `watch` setting, but typically the basic settings `watch-sources` and `poll-interval` are modified.  `watch-sources` defines the files for a single project that are monitored for changes.
-By default, a project watches resources and Scala and Java sources.  `watch-transitive-sources` then combines the `watch-sources` for the current project and all execution and classpath dependencies (see [[Full Configuration]] for details on inter-project dependencies).
-Monitoring is terminated by default when `enter` is pressed.
-The interval between polling is configured by the `poll-interval` setting, which is in milliseconds and is `500 ms` by default.
+Monitoring is terminated when `enter` is pressed.
+This triggered execution is configured by the `watch` setting, but typically the basic settings `watch-sources` and `poll-interval` are modified.

+* `watch-sources` defines the files for a single project that are monitored for changes.
+By default, a project watches resources and Scala and Java sources.
+* `watch-transitive-sources` then combines the `watch-sources` for the current project and all execution and classpath dependencies (see [[Full Configuration]] for details on inter-project dependencies).
+* `poll-interval` selects the interval between polling for changes in milliseconds.
+The default value is `500 ms`.

 Some example usages are described below.